 - The Release Wand (Buy It, $119, selfcervix.com)

 - Glass Pleasure Wand (Buy It, $10, amazon.com)

 If that feels good and you want to explore cervical stimulation through sex with your plus one?
-"Some folks say that riding their partner on top is best for cervical stimulation, as they can enjoy deep penetration and control the speed and pressure," says Dr. O'Reilly.
+"Some folks say that riding their partner on top is best for cervical stimulation, as they can enjoy deep penetration and control the speed and pressure," says O'Reilly.
 But any position that allows for deep penetration (like doggy style or missionary with a pillow beneath your hips) will work, too.
-(Related: 7 Reasons To Give Doggy Style One More Shot)
+(Discover how to get more pleasure out of any sex position.)

 One friend told me, "When I have one, it feels like I'm belly-laughing and orgasming and my guy inside me all at the same time."
 A second said, "I've only had two, but both times it felt like a spreading warmth, as opposed to a pin-pointed pleasure."
 And one Reddit user wrote, "[Cervical orgasms] are life-changing.
 I completely lose control of my body...It's a very intense feeling."
 Um, sign me up.

-8. You Might Be Having One and Not Know it
+You Might Be Having a Cervical Orgasm and Not Know It

 O'Reilly's recommendation: "Experiment with different sensations.
-But don't focus on the "type" of orgasm you have as though you need to check a box.
-Instead, focus on your pleasure—regardless of the type of orgasm."
+But don't focus on the type of orgasm you have as though you need to check a box.
+Instead, focus on your pleasure."